Sewer Gas Smell in House: Causes, Health Risks & Solutions

 Broken or Deteriorated Wax Ring (Toilet Seal)

 Every toilet sits on a wax ring that creates an airtight seal between the toilet base and the floor drain flange.
 Over time, a shifting toilet, age, or physical damage can compress or crack this seal.
 When it fails, sewer gas escapes right at the base of the toilet.
 You may also notice rocking, instability, or water staining around the toilet base.
+Learn more about broken toilet flange repair if you suspect the underlying flange is also damaged.

 Blocked or Damaged Vent Stack

 Your home's plumbing system includes vent pipes that run up through the walls and exit through the roof.
 These vents do two jobs: they release sewer gas safely outside, and they equalize air pressure so drains flow freely.
-When a vent gets blocked by debris, bird nests, leaves, or ice — or develops a crack — pressure builds up inside the drain system and forces gas back through your fixtures.
+When a vent gets blocked by debris, bird nests, leaves, or ice, or develops a crack, pressure builds up inside the drain system and forces gas back through your fixtures.

 Cracked or Corroded Pipes